supsco/ethereum-org-website/src/content/learn/index.md

 ---
-title: Community guides and resources
+title:lol Community guides and resources
 description: A set of technical and non-technical articles, guides, and resources to learn about Ethereum.
 lang: en
 sidebar: true